 You will train in our Forensic Science facilities where you will learn key skills in our purpose-built laboratories and in our scenes of crime house.

-You will gain practical experience using state-of-the-art instrumentation scenarios found in modern forensic analysis laboratories.
-Comprehensive training in crime scene investigation protocols by conducting casework-based experiments and processing simulated scenarios in our Crime Scene House on campus.
+You will gain practical experience using state-of-the-art instrumentation scenarios found in modern forensic analysis laboratories, plus comprehensive training in crime scene investigation protocols by conducting casework-based experiments and processing simulated scenarios in our Crime Scene House on campus.

 In the Foundation Year: